 - 19.3.1 Only a substitute has the right to request a substitution.
-He (not the coach or assistant coach) shall go to the scorer's table and ask clearly for a substitution, making the proper conventional sign with his hands or by sitting on the substitution chair.
-He must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the scorekeeper's signal has sounded for such a request. - 19.3.3 As soon as a substitution opportunity begins the scorekeeper shall sound his signal to notify the officials that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the official gives the substitution signal and beckons him to enter the playing court. - 19.3.5 The player who has been substituted is permitted to go directly to his team bench without reporting either to the scorekeeper or the official. - 19.3.6 Substitutions shall be completed as quickly as possible.
-A player who has committed his fifth foul or has been disqualified must be substituted immediately (approximately 30 seconds).
+He (not the coach or the assistant coach) shall go to the scorer's table and ask clearly for a substitution, making the proper conventional sign with his hands or by sitting on the substitution chair.
+He must be ready to play immediately. - 19.3.2 A substitution request may be cancelled only before the scorer's signal has sounded for such a request. - 19.3.3 As soon as a substitution opportunity begins the scorer shall sound his signal to notify the officials that a request for a substitution has been made. - 19.3.4 The substitute shall remain outside the boundary line until the official gives the substitution signal and beckons him to enter the playing court. - 19.3.5 The player being replaced is permitted to go directly to his team bench without reporting either to the scorer or the official. - 19.3.6 Substitutions shall be completed as quickly as possible.
+A player who has committed his fifth (5th) foul or has been disqualified must be substituted immediately (approximately 30 seconds).
 If, in the judgement of the official, there is an unreasonable delay, a time-out shall be charged against the offending team.
-If the team has no charged time-out left a technical foul ('B') may be charged against the coach.

-- 19.3.7 If a substitution is requested during a charged time-out or during an interval of play, the substitute must report to the scorekeeper before entering the game. - 19.3.8 The free-throw shooter may be substituted provided that: - The substitution was requested before the substitution opportunity ends for the first or only free throw.
+If the team has no time-out left a technical foul ('B') may be charged against the coach. - 19.3.7 If a substitution is requested during a time-out or during an interval of play, the substitute must report to the scorer before entering the game.